abhi-up/VirtualR/README.md

-# VirtualR: Virtual Reality Software Company Landing Page ✨
+# VirtualR: Virtual Reality Soft.
+Co.
+Landing Page ✨

 Welcome to the VirtualR landing page repository!
 VirtualR is a cutting-edge virtual reality software company dedicated to delivering immersive and interactive VR experiences.
 This landing page serves as a showcase for our services and features.